porismltd/open-standards/docs/techniques.md

         a police neighbourhood) over a time period (e.g. a calendar month).</p>

     <p>The data structure therefore needs to record data at the most detailed level at which it is available and needed.
 Aggregations
-        over longer time periods, bigger areas and broader metric types may be generated on the fly (as in a spreadsheet’s pivot table) or aggregated in batch and stored for future reference.</p>
+        over longer time periods, bigger areas and broader metric types may be generated on the fly (as in a spreadsheet's pivot table) or aggregated in batch and stored for future reference.</p>
-    <p>Let’s look at the three dimensions in more detail.</p>
+    <p>Let's look at the three dimensions in more detail.</p>
     <p>Area
         <strong> </strong>has an area type which is a point (as given by
         <em>x</em> and